aerospike-examples/play-scala-java-aerospike-app/README.md

 <img src="https://github.com/aerospike/play-scala-java-aerospike-app/blob/master/public/images/app.png"/>

 If you see **Oops!
 Connection to Aerospike cluster failed!
-Please check your Aerospike IP and Port settings in application.conf**, please make sure your Aerospike Server is running and available.
+Please check your Aerospike IP and Port settings in application.conf**, please make sure your Aerospike Server is running and available to this app.
 Also confirm that **aerospike.cluster.ip** and **aerospike.cluster.port** are set correctly as described above in the Config section.